madeleinebello7/music_genre_classifier/README.md

 # How to run the code

 The first thing to focus on is importing the data.
-We imported the data from Kaggle, using the command: import kagglehub path = kagglehub.dataset_download("andradaolteanu/gtzan-dataset-music-genre-classification") This command stores the data at location: path.
+I imported the data from Kaggle, using the command: import kagglehub path = kagglehub.dataset_download("andradaolteanu/gtzan-dataset-music-genre-classification") This command stores the data at location: path.
 Note that the following code might have to be modified to accommodate the user's given path.
 We then moved the data to the present working directory using the command: mv path/* .